Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Introduction

 With energy limited resources, load cannot be assumed met independently in each operating period.
 For energy storage, the ability to serve load in one time period is highly dependent on the operating conditions and energy availability from previous periods, complicating the marginal contribution calculation \cite{singh1988efficient,xu2013power,stephen2022impact}.
-Additionally, modeling appropriate charging and discharging orders of multiple storage resources remains a complex task.
+The challenge is not only intertemporal but also structural: accreditation depends on both power and energy capability, so the marginal path must be stated carefully.
+Additionally, modeling appropriate charging and discharging orders of multiple storage resources remains a complex task \cite{evans2019minimizing,stephen2022impact}.
 These challenges not only increase the computational burden but also raise questions about the accuracy and fairness of marginal accreditation in accurately reflecting the reliability value of diverse resources.

-In this paper, we address the energy storage capacity accreditation problem using MRI.
-Rather than relying on perturbation results from commercial RA simulators, we reformulate the energy storage model in resource adequacy as an optimization problem.
-This new model generates theoretical MRI results, providing insights into the effects of various factors on storage capacity accreditation.
-The key contributions of this work are as follows: \begin{itemize} \item Enhancing the understanding of energy storage’s marginal reliability impact on system performance. \item Examining the influence of QC definitions and other factors on storage capacity accreditation, offering practical insights for system operators. \item Comparing storage capacity accreditation under different reliability criteria, offering valuable suggestion for policymakers in setting future reliability standards \end{itemize}
+In this paper, we address the energy storage capacity accreditation problem by reformulating it under the MRI framework.
+Rather than relying on perturbation results from commercial resource adequacy (RA) simulators, we represent the reliability-dispatch rule as a linear program, interpret MRI as a directional derivative, and then validate the resulting dual-based MRI against the perturbation benchmark.
+Connecting the storage dispatch rule to parametric optimization theory makes the local accreditation signal explicit and separates genuine modeling effects from numerical-step-size artifacts.
+The key contributions of this work are as follows: \begin{itemize} \item Enhancing the understanding of energy storage’s marginal reliability impact on system performance. \item Examining the influence of qualified capacity definitions and other factors on storage capacity accreditation, offering practical insights for system operators. \item Comparing storage capacity accreditation under different reliability criteria, offering valuable suggestion for policymakers in setting future reliability standards \end{itemize}

 The remainder of this paper is organized as follows: Section \ref{sec2} introduces the definition of MRI and its significance in the capacity market.
 Section \ref{sec3} provides an overview of different energy storage dispatch models in RA assessments, with a detailed explanation of the most commonly used reliability dispatch model.
 The main contributions of this paper are presented in Section \ref{sec4}, where the storage model is reformulated as an optimization problem to maximize system reliability.
 Section \ref{sec5} discusses key factors that may influence the reformulated model.
 Finally, Section \ref{sec6} demonstrates the efficiency of the proposed method through a modified California system, including comparative analysis.